Water Well - Sedgwick County Only

 An inspection is required upon completion of the work permitted.
 A copy of the log must be submitted to code enforcement within 30 days.
 Use shall be approved when the well has been satisfactorily constructed and inspected, and the water analysis results and the drilling log have been approved.

 Water testing is required on any newly constructed, reconstructed or treated water wells.
 The testing will consist of bacteria and nitrate analysis at a minimum.
-The cost for a basic analysis is $45.00 and is the responsibility of the well owner.
 Costs are subject to change without notice.
-Any additional testing above and beyond the basic analysis will be the responsibility of the homeowner.

 Abandoned Water Wells

 All abandoned water wells and cased and uncased test holes must be plugged in accordance with K.A.R.
 28-30-1, et seq, as amended.